Edited by: Keri Stooksbury

 If you happened to book your flight with American Airlines and need to cancel, you’re in the right place!
 Here’s all the information you need to navigate its cancellation policy and determine what policies apply to your situation.

-All customers have 24 hours from the time of their original booking to cancel their reservation without being charged a cancellation fee, regardless of the fare selected.
+All customers have 24 hours from the time of their original booking (at least 2 days before departure) to cancel their reservation without being charged a cancellation fee, regardless of the fare selected.

 |Basic Economy||Not permitted|